 Is Better Living Through Dentistry open?

-Yes, we are open!
+Yes, we are open and providing dental care under strict screening and infection control guidelines.
 Dentistry is considered essential and all patients are encouraged resume necessary preventive and diagnostic dental care to avoid dental infections, emergencies, or the worsening of existing dental conditions like dental decay and gum disease.
 There are even concerns about how poor oral health, particularly gum disease, may lead to complications in symptomatic COVID-19 patients.

 How risky is going to the dentist during the pandemic?

 Dentistry has been a leader in infection control standards in healthcare for decades and we've always been trained to assume that anyone and everyone could have an infectious disease.
 Appropriate use of PPE and lack of known cases of dental related transmission of COVID-19 throughout the entire duration of the pandemic indicates that going to the dentist is safe.
 Even before the pandemic, dentistry was subject to the most rigorous infection control regulations and sterilization requirements.
 Additionally, all dental personnel are required to undergo regular infection control training and all of our team members have had additional training regarding prevention of COVID-19 transmission.